(June 14, 2009)

 .
 (II)

-It is interested that by differentiating (I) and its result gives a connection to digamma function which satisfies the following expression:
+It is interested that differentiating (I) results in a connection to the digamma function, which satisfies the following expression:

 .
 (III)